alter-sachin/crispar_api/documentation/restaurant_endpoints.md

 Get orders list of restaurant with Id= restaurantID
 ### Request

-Return the list of restaurants in database.
+Return the list of orders in database.
 Defaut limit 250;